Free, in-person and online bicycle education classes are available for all ages, skills and experience levels.

 This is the perfect class for people interested in biking but intimidated by urban traffic, and for anyone who’s already riding and wants to hone their skills.
 We’ll cover choosing a bike, the rules of the road, biking in traffic, handling intersections, and avoiding collisions.
 [Online]

-In partnership with Bay Wheels we are offering a course covering bicycling for everyday riding in SF, the rules of the road, route planning, how to use Bay Wheels, and details of Bike Share for All (Bay Wheels’ program for low-income participants).
+In partnership with Bay Wheels, this class covers bicycling for everyday riding in SF, the rules of the road, route planning, how to use Bay Wheels, and details of Bike Share for All (Bay Wheels’ program for low-income participants).
 [Online]

 This class will teach you how to get started riding in San Francisco, or help you brush up on your skills if you already ride a bike.
 We’ll cover how to pick a bike, bicycle and helmet fit, route planning, rules of the road, crash prevention, how to protect your bike, and more.
 [Online]